christides11/2D-Tile-System/README.md

 # 2D-Tile-System
 A tile-based system similar to those used in Starbound/Terraria.

+This project currently uses Unity **2018.3.8f1**, but would probably work on lower versions.

 ## Resources Used
 https://forum.unity.com/threads/tutorial-procedural-meshes-and-voxel-terrain-c.198651/